tam5/dotfiles/NOTES.md

 ### Echo area
-- [ ] adjust: currently way too wordy in the echo area, can we suppress most of it or something
+- [ ] adjust: currently way too wordy in the echo area, can we suppress most of it or something Things that i'm seeing in the echo area that i don't need:
+    - my keypresses (immediately)
+    - name of file path when i hover in treemacs
+    - response after running save buffer
 - [ ] adjust: see if maybe eldoc can be tooltips or something idk